-Issue Brief on State Marijuana Laws and the CPA Profession
+Updated Issue Brief on State Marijuana Laws and the CPA Profession

-In November 2012, Colorado and Washington state voters approved ballot initiatives that legalized the recreational use of marijuana in each of those states.
 The AICPA, with input from the Colorado (COCPA) and Washington (WSCPA) state CPA societies, has drafted an issue brief that gives an overview of U.S. recreational and medicinal marijuana laws, the current legislative/regulatory environment, and information for CPAs considering providing services to businesses that operate in these industries (including a list of questions for CPAs to ask themselves before considering this line of work).

-CPAs in State Legislatures
+CPAs in State Legislatures Map

-Did you know there are 64 CPAs currently serving in state legislatures across the country with 4 in leadership positions?
+Did you know there are over 65 CPAs currently serving in state legislatures across the country with 4 in leadership positions?
 There is 1 governor from Michigan and 1 Lieutenant Governor from Ohio who are both CPAs.
 There are also 12 CPAs who serve as State Auditor, Comptroller, or Controller.
 Click on the article title to see how many CPAs are serving in your state.

 The state and territory resource and contact information area includes over 1,000 links in accountancy, government, study, and taxes.